nilaykamar/Projects/README.md

 ### Intro to Programming for Big Data (Python) with Tuna Cakar

-- My term project of the course was related to Zomato Restaurant Analysis in Caddebostan and Nisantasi.
+- My term project of the course was related to Zomato Restaurants Analysis in Caddebostan and Nisantasi.
 You can reach my source codes from [here.](https://notebooks.gesis.org/binder/jupyter/user/nilayka-projects-trevoqjr/notebooks/BDA507%20-%20Term_Project_Nilay_Kamar.ipynb)

 ## Term 2